bluedata-katacoda/katacoda-scenarios/APP workbench/step3.md

 3.Change the directory to bdworkbench
 <br>`cd bdworkbench-3.4`{{execute}}

-4.Execute the below command to install python packages
+4.Execute the below command to install missed python packages
+<br>`sudo yum -y install python-requests`{{execute}}

+5.Execute the below command it will update the OS kernel and install all missing packages that the OS layer was missing from Katacoda
+<br>`yum update -y `{{execute}}

+6.Execute the below command to install python packages
 <br>`sudo python setup.py install`{{execute}}

-5.To facilitate python packaging execute the following commnad
+7.To facilitate python packaging execute the following commnad
 <br>`yum install -y python-setuptools`{{execute}}

-6.To check the installed app work bench version
+8.To check the installed app work bench version
 <br>`bdwb --version`{{execute}}

-7.The workbench has inline help.
+9.The workbench has inline help.
 Try the following
 <br>`bdwb`{{execute}}

 `help`{{execute}}